 This Bibliography contains a selection of recent publications on fully autonomous weapons sorted by reports and briefings, then articles and commentaries, and a list of video and audio recordings.
 See also statements by the Campaign to Stop Killer Robots, which includes our reports, presentations and press releases.

 The State of AI, PAX, May 2019.
-This report shows that an Artificial Intelligence (AI) arms race is in its infancy and warns of potentially catastrophic results for humanity if states do not ensure human control over emerging weapons technology.
 The report outlines the status of AI in military projects of seven countries: United States, China, Russia, the United Kingdom, France, Israel and South Korea.

 Killer Robots: What are they and what are the concerns?, PAX, May 2019.
 This guide is intended to provide an overview of the issue, existing systems, and key concerns; and provide answers to frequently asked questions.
 It is also available in French (Les Robots Tueurs: De quoi sagit-il et quelles sont les préoccupations?) and Spanish (Robots Asesinos: ¿Qué son y por qué resultan preocupantes?).